n4bb12/verdaccio-github-oauth-ui/README.md

 ### Features

-- UI integration with fully functional login and logout.
-When clicking the login button the user is redirected to GitHub and returns with a working session.
+- Use the Verdaccio default login and logout button.
+The login button redirects you to GitHub.
+When you return, you are logged-in.
-- Updated usage info and working copy-to-clipboard for setup commands.
+- The default Verdaccio usage info is updated with working copy-to-clipboard for setup commands.
-- A small CLI for quick-and-easy configuration.
+- The plugin ships with a small CLI for quick-and-easy npm configuration.
+- Use GitHub team names to configure fine-grained permissions.

 ### Compatibility